 - Toxicity.
 Oil may never cure or dry completely (especially somewhere humid), meaning that there is always a chance that oil is going to seep from the wood into the ground.
 Outside, this means a contaminated lawn.

-For these reasons above, you never want to treat your furniture or flooring with used motor oil.
+For these reasons, you never want to treat your furniture or flooring with used motor oil.
 Only use safe materials, like tung oil and mineral oil, or specially formulated wood stains for that.

 How to Treat Wood and Fence Posts With Used Motor Oil